 4) Don’t include logo options you don’t like.

-This sounds like a very stupid thing to say, however, sometimes as designers we get so caught up in creating multiple options to prove our creative worth that we include something we would not have chosen for ourselves.
+This sounds like a very obvious thing to say.
+It’s easy to mistakenly include options we don’t like when we are trying to show our creative abilities to create options.
 Put a limit on the number of options you will present and stick with it.
 If an option is not working out ditch it.

 You should only present the logo options you would be proud to use yourself.
-After all, a project done well can always be used for your portfolio.
-A project you don’t want to be associated with will only haunt you.
+A project you like is great for your portfolio.
+A project you don’t like will only haunt you.

 NOTE: There is no image for this section.
 I do my best to delete the option that I don’t like and erase it from my memory.
 Why would I hang onto my worst work?
 A question for another post perhaps.